De novo gene birth: Escape from adaptive conflict

+Pleiotropy-barrier model

+The 'pleiotropy-barrier' model suggests that newly evolved genes, including de novo genes and duplication-related genes, could facilitate evolutionary innovation or evolution of specific functions due to their low (or no) pleiotropic effect, when facing new selective force, based on observations from human gene-disease data.

 Human health

 In addition to its significance for the field of evolutionary biology, de novo gene birth has implications for human health.
 It has been speculated that novel genes, including de novo genes, may play an outsized role in species-specific traits; however, many species-specific genes lack functional annotation.
 Nevertheless, there is evidence to suggest that human-specific de novo genes are involved in diseases such as cancer.
 NYCM, a de novo gene unique to humans and chimpanzees, regulates the pathogenesis of neuroblastomas in mouse models, and the primate-specific PART1, an lncRNA gene, has been identified as both a tumor suppressor and an oncogene in different contexts.
-Several other human- or primate-specific de novo genes, including PBOV1, GR6, MYEOV, ELFN1-AS1, and CLLU1, are also linked to cancer.
+Several other human- or primate-specific de novo genes, including PBOV1, GR6, MYEOV, and ELFN1-AS1, are also linked to cancer.
 Some have even suggested considering tumor-specifically expressed, evolutionary novel genes as their own class of genetic elements, noting that many such genes are under positive selection and may be neofunctionalized in the context of tumors.